dahuatechnologies/dahuatechnologies/README.md

 ---

-**Obs: Implementation Vector using ANSI C89/90 within Standard Comments /*...*/ using POSIX compliance, Big O Complexity Analysis and PThreads with Non-Uniform Memory Access (NUMA) Topology to optimize CPU Parallel Computation and CPU registers, cache optimization using exclusive SIMD vectorization AVX-256, AVX2, FMA using 32 bytes of memory alignment optimized for AMD RyZen 5 7000 S Architectures using Eclipse IDE CDT on exclusive Linux Fedora 42.**
+**Obs: Prototype implementation using vector in ANSI C89/90 within Standard Comments /*...*/ using POSIX compliance, Big O Complexity Analysis and PThreads with Non-Uniform Memory Access (NUMA) Topology to optimize CPU Parallel Computation and CPU registers, cache optimization using exclusive SIMD vectorization AVX-256, AVX2, FMA using 32 bytes of memory alignment optimized for AMD RyZen 5 7000 S Architectures using Eclipse IDE CDT on exclusive Linux Fedora 42.**

 ---